JuliaLang/julia/doc/stdlib/linalg.rst

    ..
 Docstring generated from Julia source

-   Test whether a matrix is positive definite, overwriting ``A`` in the processes.
+   Test whether a matrix is positive definite, overwriting ``A`` in the process.

 .. function:: istril(A) -> Bool